AprilKopec/CSCI221-TSP-Project/README.md

 # Travelling Salesperson Project
 ## Aziz Gibson and April Kopec

-All build files end up in cmake-build-debug/ (which is .gitignored), so `speed.tsv` and `shortest.tsv` were manually copied from there to root.
+All build files end up in cmake-build-debug/ (which is .gitignored), so `speed.tsv` and `shortest.tsv` were manually copied from there to root (Part 1 folder).

+Valgrind came out clean.